pkhaisman/climbr-client/README.md

 ## NOTE

 API leveraged for chat feature has changed.
-Therefore, the chat feature is currently not unoperational.
-Code that implements the feature remains for sample code.
+Therefore, the chat feature is not functional as of 1/28/21.
+Code that implements the feature remains.

 ## Live Version